 Epic Training Tip: Wear wool.
 This is always a conflict for me.
 I have sponsors and I have to represent them with my clothing and equipment.
 I have recently joined the Simple Green/Bike Religion cycling team.
 And while I should be wearing my team kit on Saturday, I have some series reservations.
 I will opt instead for clothing that I know works.
 I will wear wool at Saturday’s event.
 While I may receive a little grief from my team members I hope they understand the extremes of riding a 200 mile event in inclement weather .
 What’s more important in the end is that I represent the team well with good sportsmanship, a competitive spirit and as a bonus a good result.
 You have to FINISH to have a good result.
 My safety, my health and my performance as an individual are much more important than wearing Lycra.

 Why do I train in all-weather conditions?
-Well because far too many riders DNF when the weather is not ideal.
+Well because far too many riders Do Not Finish (DNF) when the weather is less than ideal.
 We are so spoiled in Southern California.
 Some of my close friends are Race/Ride Directors so I feel compelled to say this — please don’t start an event if you know in your heart that you don’t have the will to finish it.
-Those that DNF (Do Not Finish) put unnecessary load on the system.
-While the volunteers are SAG’ing in a rider because you are an ill prepared, ill trained and ill clothed, there could a rider “racing” the course that needs attention much more than you so he/she can finish.
+Those that DNF put unnecessary load on the system.
+For example, while the volunteers may be giving you a ride in the SAG vehicle because you were ill prepared, ill trained and/or ill clothed, there could a rider “racing” the course that needs attention much more than you for a true mechanical or health issue.
 Please be considerate of your fellow race mates it’s better to DNS (Do Not Start) than to DNF on the course.
 Ideally, if you’re not attending an event then please let the ride/race director aware so he can find another rider to fill your spot.
 Then IMMEDIATELY request to be a volunteer so you can help the ride/race director have a successful event.
 The race director will be very appreciative of the extra people when the weather, not the course, becomes the primary obstacle for a rider to finish.

 Personally I hope the weather is abysmal this weekend.
 I wish for a weeding out of riders who spook easily.
 I would actually prefer that it snow.
 If it snows instead of rain the riding conditions will actually be better.
 Allow me to explain…it takes a perfect conditions for snow.
 In my opinion, snow is easier to ride in and comes down slower and you don’t get as wet.
 Rain on the other hand has a much broader temperature range and you get really wet and that sucks more :p There is a certain crispness to the ambient air a freshness and an eerie quiet when it snows.
 I love being in the mountains climbing when it snows!